neomatrixcode/qemu/README.rst

-Forked it if I add any custom board level hardware emulation in future.
+Forked it so that I can add any custom board level hardware emulation in future.

 ===========
 OVERVIEW